Amelia Earhart handed an extraordinary letter to the man she was about to marry just hours before their wedding in Noank, Conn.

 One day in April 1928, Amelia Earhart got a phone call asking her, “Would you like to fly the Atlantic?”
 Charles Lindbergh had done it, and the publisher of his bestselling book, George Putnam, had been asked to promote a female flier.

 Putnam was an heir to the G.P.
-Putnam’s Sons publishing company and an adventurer in his own right, having led expeditions to the Arctic and to Baffin Island.
+Putnam’s Sons publishing company and an adventurer in his own right.
+He had led expeditions to the Arctic and to Baffin Island.
 He was married to Dorothy Binney, the daughter of Crayola co-founder Charles Binney, and had two sons.

 Amelia Earhart of course said, ‘Yes,’ to flying across the Atlantic.
 On June 17, 1928 she took off with Wilmer Stutz and Louis Gordon from Newfoundland and landed in Wales 20 hours and 40 minutes later.
 No matter that all she did was to keep the flight log.
 She was a celebrity.
 On their return to the United States, they were greeted with a ticker-tape parade and a meeting with President Calvin Coolidge.